stephenwhitmarsh/Bela/README.md

-# Bela
+# Code for Bela
-Code (mainly pure data) for the Bela Pepper project
+Pure data scripts for the Bela Pepper project (Bela.io).
+Also see EEGsynth.org